Career And College Prep

-Games and Simulations—Students in this pathway learn relevant technical knowledge and skills like game conceptualization, design, storyboarding, development methodologies, programming techniques, working with a team, and implementation.
+Games & Simulations—Students in this pathway learn relevant technical knowledge and skills like game conceptualization, design, storyboarding, development methodologies, programming techniques, working with a team, and implementation.

-Information Support and Services—Students in this pathway prepare for careers that involve the implementation of computer services and software, support of multimedia products and services, provision of technical assistance, creation of technical documentation, and the administration and management of information and communication systems.
+Information Support & Services—Students in this pathway prepare for careers involving the implementation of computer services and software, supporting multimedia products and services, providing technical assistance, creating technical documentation, and administering and managing information and communication systems.

 Networking—Students in this pathway prepare for careers that involve network analysis, planning, and implementation, including the design, installation, maintenance, and management of network systems.

-Software and Systems Development—Students in this pathway prepare for careers that involve network analysis, planning, and implementation, including the design, installation, maintenance, and management of network systems.
+Software & Systems Development—Students in this pathway prepare for careers involving network analysis, planning, and implementation, including network system design, installation, maintenance, and management of network.